 Figure N.2.2-1: E2ae protection of RTP based on DTLS-SRTP

-N.3 Media security for WebRTC data channels
+N.3 Media security for WebRTC and IMS data channels

 N.3.1 General

-This clause describes how end-to-access-edge (e2ae) security is achieved for WebRTC Data Channels (see IETF RFC 8832 [42]).
+This clause describes how end-to-access-edge (e2ae) and end-to-end (e2e) security is achieved for WebRTC Data Channels (see IETF RFC 8831 [SS], IETF RFC 8841 [XX], and IETF RFC 8864 [DD]).
+In addition the end-to-DC-edge (e2DCe) security is specified.
+The end-to-DC-edge (e2DCe) is defined to be the path between the UE and DCMF.

 WebRTC-compatible browsers use SCTP over DTLS as transport protocol for peer-to-peer data.
-A WebRTC Data Channel is defined as two unidirectional SCTP streams, one in each direction, which are managed together as a single entity (see IETF RFC 8832 [42]).
+A WebRTC Data Channel is defined as two unidirectional SCTP streams, one in each direction, which are managed together as a single entity (see IETF RFC 8831 [SS]).
 The application protocol which runs on top of the WebRTC Data Channel is not specified and the JavaScript is free to implement any protocol it requires.

 The application protocols that a WebRTC IMS Client may need to support are MSRP, BFCP, T.140, and T.38.
+A DCMTSI IMS Client [35] also supports the unspecified application protocol approach used by WebRTC Data Channel with, for example, a related web page and JavaScript handling the needed transmission and protocol format actions.

-Figure N.3.1-1 shows the common protocol stack and the required protocol translation.
+Figure N.3.1-1 shows the common protocol stack and the required protocol translation for a WebRTC IMS Client, where the WebRTC Data Channel stack is not used in IMS core network or towards the peer.
 The transport protocol that the IMS-AGW applies on the remote side (marked X in the figure) depends on the application protocol.
 For MSRP and BFCP X=TCP, for T.140 X=RTP/UDP, and for T.38 X=UDPTL/UDP.
-In general the IMS-AGW will forward the application protocol messages transparently.
-The only exception is MSRP messages which contain IP address information and therefore needs to re-written by the IMS-AGW.
-This can however be avoided if both endpoint support the MSRP CEMA extension [24].
+In general, the IMS-AGW will forward the application protocol messages transparently.
+The only exception is MSRP messages which contain IP address information and therefore needs to be re-written by the IMS-AGW.
+This can however be avoided if both endpoints support the MSRP CEMA extension [24].

 T.140 (real-time text) and T.38 (fax) are included here for sake of completeness.
 These are legacy protocols and are not expected to be commonly used.